-These are incredibly powerful hormones that are responsible for managing your libido, mood, energy levels and even your weight.
+These are incredibly powerful hormones that are responsible for managing your libido, mood, energy levels, and even weight.

 These hormones are often quite susceptible to outside factors such as stress which can cause either a deficiency or excess in certain sex hormones.

-In addition, it's important to realize that other hormone imbalance such as hypothyroidism can cause dramatic dysfunction in your sex hormones.
+In addition, it’s important to realize that other hormone imbalances such as hypothyroidism can cause dramatic dysfunction in your sex hormones (9).

 Another example is the relationship between insulin levels and testosterone.

-Some women may develop PCOS like symptoms due to a condition known as insulin resistance (more on that below).
+Some women may develop PCOS-like symptoms due to a condition known as insulin resistance (10) (more on that below).

-This means that sometimes sex hormone imbalances may be SECONDARY to another issue which can be treated.
+This means that sometimes sex hormone imbalances may be SECONDARY to another issue that can be treated.

 The good news is that when sex hormone imbalances are secondary to some other issue they tend to resolve quickly once the primary problem is addressed.